Th0masLavigne/Dolfinx_Porous_Media/README.md

 This folder contains a [bi-compartment](Section_4/readme.md) model of a vascularized model, based on *Sciumè et al.*[^3] previous work.
 Conversely to the Cast3m implementation (staggered computation), the proposed workflow uses a monolithic solving of the weak form.

-Both Minimal and complete working codes are provided.

 ## Appendices
 ### Apppendix A
 The 3D Terzaghi example is provided [here](Appendix/appendix_a.py).